kesav-reddy/Lung-Cancer-Classification/README.md

 # Lung-Cancer-Classification

-This repository Lung cancer classification using a custom Convolutional Neural Network (CNN) and pre-trained architectures such as DenseNet121, DenseNet50, and InceptionV3.
+Lung cancer classification using a custom Convolutional Neural Network (CNN) and pre-trained architectures such as DenseNet121, DenseNet50, and InceptionV3.